 How ripe should bananas be for muffins?

-If you use underripe bananas (and when I say ‘underripe,’ I mean for baking specifically not for snacking!), your muffins will be bland and dry.
+If you use underripe bananas in baking, your muffins will be bland and dry.

-Toasting the pecans or walnuts for this recipe really and truly brings out their flavor and improves their texture.
+Toasting the chopped pecans or chopped walnuts for this recipe really and truly brings out their flavor and improves their texture.